πŸ’‘ This page contain affiliate links. By making a purchase through them, we earn a commission at no extra cost to you.

 Whitespaces also have length which makes them result in true

-Notice that all strings will return true, and only empty strings will return false in this case, as all strings that have a length are considered truthy values.
+Note that all non-empty strings will return true, and only empty strings will return false in this case, as all strings with a length are considered truthy values.

 Looking to improve your skills?
 Master TypeScript from start to finish.